haoranhfut/FF-GAN/readme.md

 2. **Pretrained Models**
    1. [DAMSM for bird](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V).
    2. [DAMSM for coco](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ)
+   3. the pretrained models of our FF-GAN which obtain the best performance in our paper.

 3. Training
    * Modify the parameters in parse to your local path